AlHusseinA/AlhusseinA/README.md

 # Welcome!

 I'm Al-Hussein.
-I hold two MSc's in Artificial Intelligence and in Computational Neuroscience.
-I have an ongoing interest in all things related to deep learning and AI.
-I'm particularly interested in foundational questions in the field.
+I hold two masters in Artificial Intelligence and Computational Neuroscience.
+I have an ongoing interest in all things related to deep learning, AI, and web development.
+I'm particularly interested in foundational questions in deep learning.

 ## Main Languages and Tools: